-The College's Equality Impact Assessment template requires consideration of Human Rights as a mandatory step in the policy approval process.
-Assessments are completed for all new or reviewed policies, procedures, strategies or plans.
-This ensures that all our activities support the human rights of our staff, students and stakeholders.
-Copies of the assessments can be requested by members of the public through our Equality and Diversity Officer, and are available to our staff through our intranet website.
-Assessments completed this year include the new five year strategy for the College, Ambition 2025, the Transformation project, voluntary severance scheme and the risk assessment for return to College in light of COVID-19 restrictions.
-We have found no detriment to Human Rights through College activity and considerable positive impact in terms of strengthening rights to education, employment, privacy and family life.
+The College's Equality Impact Assessment (EIA) requires consideration of Human Rights as a mandatory step in the policy approval process.
+Assessments are completed for all new or reviewed policies, procedures, strategies and plans.
+This ensures that our activities support the human rights of our staff, students and stakeholders.
+EIA findings are published as an Equality Impact Assessment Results Summary which is updated each year.
+We have found no detriment to Human Rights through College activity and recorded considerable positive impact in terms of strengthening rights to education, employment, privacy and family life.